Noah Bratschi

-Noah Bratschi (born July 31, 2000) is an American professional rock climber who specializes in competitive speed climbing and represents the United States at IFSC Climbing World Cups.
+Noah Bratschi (born July 31, 2000) is an American professional rock climber who specializes in competition speed climbing and represents the United States at IFSC Climbing World Cups.
 He won the bronze medal at the 2021 International Federation of Sport Climbing (IFSC) World Championship in Moscow, Russia.
-With this accomplishment he became the first American speed climber to win a World Championship medal in thirty years (since 1991), and with that, he also became the first American to ever win a medal on the modern IFSC homologated speed climbing wall.
+Achieving this feat, he became the first American speed climber in thirty years (since 1991) to win a World Championship medal.
+Additionally, he made history as the first American to ever win a medal on the modern IFSC homologated speed climbing wall.

+Competition climbing career

-On May 20, 2022, at the IFSC World Cup in Salt Lake City, with his silver medal performance, Bratschi became the first ever American male speed climber to finish on the podium at a speed climbing World Cup.
+On May 20, 2022, at the IFSC World Cup in Salt Lake City, due to his silver medal performance, Bratschi achieved a historic milestone by becoming the first American male speed climber to earn a podium finish at a speed climbing World Cup.

+At the 2023 Pan American Championships in Santiago, Chile, Bratschi earned a silver medal in this Olympic qualifying event.
+A minor error in the gold medal race cost him a spot on the 2024 US Olympic team.